Young boy struck by hit-and-run driver in Philadelphia: Police

 PHILADELPHIA (WPVI) -- A young boy is in critical condition after being struck by a hit-and-run driver on Sunday night in Philadelphia.

+The scene is across from fire department Engine 38 and about a block down the street from St. Leos School.

-Police say the boy, roughly six years old, was struck by a driver who fled the scene.
+Police said the boy, believed to be around 6 years old, was struck by a driver who fled the scene.

-The boy was taken to St. Christopher's Hospital for Children where he's currently listed in critical condition.
+The boy was taken to St. Christopher's Hospital for Children where he is listed in critical condition.

-Police say they are looking for the driver of a silver vehicle.
+Police said they are looking for the driver of a 4-door silver vehicle.
 No further description has been provided.

 Anyone with any information is asked to call police at 215-686-TIPS.